The North Dakota EMS Association is now accepting applications for a Northwest Regional Advisor. Click Here for more information.

 Tom Engen, AEMT email@example.com

-PJ is the ND Operation’s Director with Ringdahl EMS.
+PJ Ringdahl is a paramedic and Administrative Director with Ringdahl EMS – North Dakota.
 She began her EMS career in 2005; upon completion of her EMT she began working part-time as an EMT for Jamestown Area Ambulance while attending Valley City State University, majoring in Elementary Education.
 In 2009, PJ became a NREMT-Intermediate and continued her fulltime employment with Jamestown Area Ambulance.
 PJ started teaching EMR, EMT-B and CPR classes in 2010 and grew to love educating others.
 After two years working as an Intermediate, PJ decided to take a different route in EMS by accepting the BLS Education Coordinator position with Emergency Training Associates.
 PJ has a passion for educating members of her community and the surrounding communities on the importance of early CPR and immediate defibrillation.
 In 2012, PJ became a Nationally Registered Paramedic; and began educating at the ALS level.
-PJ has two sons, Cole (14 years old) and Cullen (6 years old).
-She enjoys watching her children’s sporting events (baseball and hockey), fishing, and being at the gym.